giorgiop94/quartz-notes/content/Talks - Eros Unfettered - Opening the Dharma of Desire - Rob Burbea.md

 - Clinging fabricates and letting go of clinging helps us fabricate less and less
 	- Even [[Mindfulness]] is still fabricating in some subtle ways (idea of what reality is)
-- The teaching "just let go of everything", if properly understood points to the [[emptiness]] of all things
+- The teaching "just let go of everything", if properly understood points to the [[Emptiness]] of all things
 	- If we don't understand the teaching properly

 ### Can We Let Go Of Clinging?